Frise chronologique

 Involvement in the Dreyfus Affair

-The Dreyfus Affair, which broke out in 1894, allowed chartists to use their science to serve a cause beyond scholarly circles. Émile Zola enlisted the help of the school's director, Paul Meyer, and professors, Arthur Giry and Auguste Molinier, to contribute their palaeographical expertise to exonerate Captain Dreyfus.
+The Dreyfus Affair, that broke out in 1894, was an opportunity for chartists to use their science to serve a cause beyond scholarly circles. Émile Zola enlisted the help of the École’s director, Paul Meyer, and professors, Arthur Giry and Auguste Molinier, to contribute their palaeographical expertise to exonerate Captain Dreyfus.
 Another professor, Paul Viollet, played an active role in creating the Ligue des Droits de l'Homme (Human Rights League) in 1898 and co-drafted its articles of association.

 1906